lsst/ast/README-LSST.md

     configure: found predist marker file version.h.in
     configure: WARNING: In postdistribution state, but predist marker file version.h.in is present

+Note that the package is built with AST thread protection disabled.
+This is because we use AST with Python and we want our AST objects to be compatible with the multiprocessing module.
+Multiprocessing returns objects from subprocesses by unpickling them in a separate thread from the main thread; unfortunately this is not compatible with AST's thread protection.

 If `ast_err.msg` is updated then somebody with `messgen` must run it to `ast_err.h` and `AST_ERR` (add `-v` for a more verbose build):